heysokam/cvulkan/readme.md

 - SOV     : `vk_instance_create`
 ```
 > @note
-> This does NOT follow english syntactical/gramattical rules, and this is **by design**.
+> This does NOT respect english syntactical/gramattical rules, and this is **by design**.
 > _SVO causes tremendous amount of inconsistencies when creating a systematic naming convention._